cnewell415/Amazon_Vine_Analysis/README.md

 ![Percentage of 5-Star Non-Vine Reviews](/nonvine_5_star_percent.png)

 ## Summary
 These results show that there is no positivity bias for reviews in the Vine program.
-The percentage of 5-star reviews is slightly below those outside the Vine program, adn we would expect the opposite if there was a positive bias.
+The percentage of 5-star reviews is slightly below those outside the Vine program, and we would expect the opposite if there was a positive bias.

 ## Author